mochajs/mocha-examples/packages/typescript-nub-loader/README.md

 npm test
 ```

-The test command type-checks the fixture, then starts Mocha with `--import=@nubjs/loader` and `--parallel`.
+The test command type-checks the fixture, then starts Mocha with `--enable-source-maps`, `--import=@nubjs/loader`, and `--parallel`.
 The loader is pinned to `0.8.3`, and the example requires Node `18.19.0` or newer.

 Mocha discovers TypeScript tests through `.mocharc.json`: